Hyperbolic Fine-Tuning for Large Language Models: Introduction

-\textbf{Proposed Analysis Framework} In this work, we first delve deep into how LLMs interact with token embeddings and explore to what extent these embeddings exhibit non-Euclidean characteristics.
-We approach this from both a global and local perspective.
-At the global level, we analyze the overall distribution of tokens by frequency, examining how these frequency maps are distributed across the embedding space.
-At the local level, we measure the hyperbolicity~\citep{borassi2015hyperbolicity,kennedy2013hyperbolicity} of the metric space spanned by each input prompt, where the embedding hyperbolicity serves as a proxy to assess the similarity of the underlying embedding structure to a tree structure.
+\textbf{Proposed Analysis Framework.} In this work, we first delve into how LLMs interact with token embeddings and explore the extent to which these embeddings exhibit non-Euclidean characteristics.
+We approach this from both a \texttt{global} and \texttt{local} perspective.
+At the \texttt{global} level, we analyze the overall distribution of tokens by frequency and investigate how these frequencies are arranged across the embedding space.
+At the \texttt{local} level, we measure the hyperbolicity of the metric space spanned by each input prompt, where the hyperbolicity serves as a proxy for evaluating the distance or dissimilarity between the underlying embedding structure and a tree-like hierarchy~\citep{borassi2015hyperbolicity,kennedy2013hyperbolicity,khrulkov2020hyperbolic}.

-Our analysis in Section~\ref{sec:hyperbolicity_investigation} reveals several key insights.
-First, token frequency follows a power-law distribution, as shown in Figure~\ref{fig:token_frequency_distribution} (left).
-This distribution, where a small set of tokens appears frequently while most are rare, suggests an implicit hierarchy similar to a branching tree~\citep{krioukov2010hyperbolic}.
-High-frequency tokens (abstract concepts) tend to be located near the origin of the embedding space, while low-frequency tokens (specific terms) are farther away, as depicted in Figure~\ref{fig:token_frequency_distribution} (right) and Table~\ref{tab:tokens_norm}.
-Furthermore, our investigation of hyperbolicity ($\delta$ values) in Table~\ref{tab:hyperbolicity_table} demonstrates that LLM token embeddings exhibit significant tree-like properties.
+Our analysis in Section~\ref{sec:hyperbolicity_investigation} reveals several key insights. \texttt{Globally}, token frequency follows a power-law distribution, where high-frequency tokens (e.g., ``the,'' ``that'') constitute the minority, while low-frequency tokens (e.g., ``apple,'' ``dog'') constitute the majority.
+Power-law distributions are consistent with, and can naturally arise from, underlying hierarchical or branching generative mechanisms~\citep{krioukov2010hyperbolic,barabasi2003scale,alvarez2006hierarchical}.\footnote{Power-law scaling alone does not uniquely identify the underlying structure or mechanism; additional evidence is needed to support a hierarchical interpretation~\citep{nakaishi2025rethinking}.} Besides, high-frequency tokens (e.g., abstract concepts, function words) tend to be located near the origin of the embedding space, while low-frequency tokens (e.g., specific terms) are farther away, as demonstrated in Table~\ref{tab:tokens_norm}. \texttt{Locally}, our investigation of hyperbolicity ($\delta$ values) in Table~\ref{tab:hyperbolicity_table} demonstrates that LLM token embeddings in each prompt exhibit significant tree-like properties.